fybrik/mover/README.md

 # Mover

 This is a collection of movement components.
-They are mostly used in [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data).
+They are used in [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data), but can be run as standalone service.

-It copies data between combinations of COS and Kafka and applies transformations.
+The mover copies data between combinations of COS and Kafka and applies transformations.
 It's built with extendability in mind so that custom data stores or transformations can be used.
 A description of data flows and data types can be found in the [mover matrix](Mover-matrix.md).